Imaginary Geometry I: Interacting SLEs: The Gaussian free field

 The theory of local sets, developed in \cite{SchrammShe10}, extends the Markovian structure of the field (Proposition~\ref{gff::prop::markov}) to the setting of conditioning on the values it takes on a \emph{random set} $A \subseteq D$.
+In this section, we will give an overview of local sets which is very closely based on the treatment given in \cite[Section~3.3]{SchrammShe10}.
+We will cite some of the results in \cite{SchrammShe10} in the proofs of the statements below.

+Throughout, we shall assume for convenience that $D \subseteq \C$ is a bounded domain and $h$ is a GFF on~$D$.
+Let $\Gamma$ be the collection of all nonempty, closed subsets of $\ol{D}$ which contain $\partial D$.
+We view $\Gamma$ as a metric space endowed with the {\bf Hausdorff} distance.
+That is, the distance between sets $S_1, S_2 \in \Gamma$ is

+It is well known (and the reader may easily verify) that $\Gamma$ is a compact metric space.
+(In order to treat the case that $D$ is unbounded, we can conformally map to the sphere and use the induced Euclidean metric on the sphere.)
+Let $\CG$ be the Borel $\sigma$-algebra on $\Gamma$ induced by this metric.

-More precisely, suppose that $(A,h)$ is a coupling of a GFF $h$ on $D$ and a random variable $A$ taking values in the space of closed subsets of $D$, equipped with the Hausdorff metric.
-Then $A$ is said to be a \emph{local set} of $h$ \cite[Lemma 3.9, part (4)]{SchrammShe10} if there exists a law on pairs $(A,h_1)$ where $h_1 \colon D \to \R$ with $h_1|_{D \setminus A}$ harmonic is such that a sample with the law $(A,h)$ can be produced by \begin{enumerate} \item choosing the pair $(A,h_1)$, \item then sampling an instance $h_2$ of the zero boundary GFF on $D \setminus A$ and setting $h=h_1+h_2$. \end{enumerate} There are several other characterizations of local sets which are discussed in \cite[Lemma 3.9]{SchrammShe10}, the most important of which for us is contained in the following lemma.
+Suppose that $(A,h)$ is a coupling of a GFF $h$ on $D$ and a random variable $A$ taking values in $\Gamma$.
+Then $A$ is said to be a {\bf local set} of $h$ if there exists a law on pairs $(A,h_1)$ where $h_1$ is a distribution on $D$ with $h_1|_{D \setminus A}$ harmonic is such that a sample with the law $(A,h)$ can be produced by \begin{enumerate} \item choosing the pair $(h_1,A)$, \item then sampling an instance $h_2$ of the zero boundary GFF on $D \setminus A$ and setting $h=h_1+h_2$. \end{enumerate}

+Whenever we use the phrase ``$A$ is a local set of $h$,'' we will always assume that $\partial D \subseteq A$ even though we may not say this explicitly.

+Deterministic closed sets are also obviously local and, by Theorem~\ref{thm::coupling_existence}, so is the hull $K_\tau$ of an $\SLE_\kappa(\ul{\rho})$ process stopped at time $\tau$ at or before the continuation threshold is reached.
+These are the motivating examples for the theory.